Chainflow/oasis-mission-control/README.md

 You can find -

-1 - Dashboard details, screenshots and alerts list [here](https://github.com/Chainflow/oasis-mission-control/issues/3)
+1 - Dashboard details, screenshots and alerts list [here](https://github.com/Chainflow/oasis-mission-control/issues/3).

-2 - Code and installation instructions [here](./INSTRUCTIONS.md)
+2 - Code and installation instructions [here](./INSTRUCTIONS.md).

 Have feedback or questions?
-Open an issue in this repo, thanks!
+Open an issue in [this repo](https://github.com/Chainflow/oasis-mission-control), thanks!

 ## Problem